holos-aafc/Holos/README.md

 There is also a <a href="https://github.com/holos-aafc/Holos/blob/main/H.Content/Documentation/User%20Guide/User%20Guide.md" target="_blank">Holos 4 User Guide</a> available.
 This guide can be used as a more in-depth manual on how to use the various features of Holos.

+# Download

+The GUI for Holos 4 is freely available to download and use from the <a href="https://agriculture.canada.ca/en/agricultural-science-and-innovation/agricultural-research-results/holos-software-program"> Agriculture and Agri-Food Canada webpage</a>.

 *Note that the Holos 4 GUI is not open source at this time.*

-The GUI for Holos 4 is available to download and use from the <a href="https://agriculture.canada.ca/en/agricultural-science-and-innovation/agricultural-research-results/holos-software-program"> Agriculture and Agri-Food Canada webpage</a>.

 # License